Hearing Aid Repairs

 In some cases, your best bet might be investing in new hearing aids.
 Technology is evolving rapidly; if your current hearing aids are more than five years old they are probably nearing the end of their lifespan anyway.
 New features have made the latest digital hearing aids more powerful than those available just a few short years ago, and sound quality continues to improve with each new generation of devices.
 The bottom line is, you’ll have to consider the age of your hearing aids, the extent of damage, and whether or not they are still under warranty before deciding whether an upgrade is a better choice than having them repaired.

 At our Hearing Aid Walk-In Clinics, hearing aid technicians and audiologists will assist you if your hearing aid(s) have stopped working or aren’t working correctly.
-Walk-in services are offered on a first-come, first-served basis.
-Our hours are listed below.
+Services are currently offered by appointment.

 Detroit (Henry Ford Hospital Campus): (313) 916-5701